Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 No annotations are provided, so the description carries the full burden.
-It discloses that the tool scans and returns a risk assessment, but does not explicitly state whether it is read-only or has side effects.
-Given the tool name, agents may infer it is safe, but explicit disclosure is missing.
+It states that the tool 'returns a risk assessment' but does not disclose whether it modifies any state, requires specific permissions, or has any side effects.
+For a scanning tool, read-only behavior is likely but not explicit, leaving behavioral transparency low.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.